-The day starts badly, since Margaret makes us instant coffee this morning.
+The day starts badly at our B&B, since our host Margaret makes us instant coffee this morning.
 She also serves us a continental breakfast instead of the full English cooked breakfast we have had at all the other B&Bs so far.
 The fresh fruit and rhubarb compote for the cereal is nice, and the endless toast and homemade preserves are appreciated, however the instant coffee is dreadful.

 At Margaret’s urging, we drive out to the coast on Highway 37 to Marokopa, where there is a black iron sand beach.
 The beach and estuary area is quite spectacular.
 On the way out on the highway, we also stop to see Marokopa Falls, which is 15-20 metres high…an amazing sight.
 On the return trip, we see Mangapohue Natural Bridge, a land bridge caused by a river eroding limestone to punch a gorge through the rock.
 These are both great sights, and they are no cost.
 On our way home, we checkout the Waitomo Caves, but don’t go in since Margaret has booked us into the competing outfit Spellbound, which she promises is a better glow worm cave experience.
 We check out the competition while we are here, and find the rates are significantly more expensive than Spellbound.
 After we return home, Margaret makes us tea, which is very much appreciated.

 We go out to a nice restaurant tonight called Kai Cafe, which is run by a local young man and his French wife (who does the cooking).
 The meals are a blend of French cooking and local tastes.
 I have the Filet steak, which is a “Scotch” cut (unlike any filet I’ve had in Canada), however it is a very nice steak cooked to order, topped with a creamy mushroom sauce and accompanied by roasted potatoes, fresh steamed green beans, and a grilled tomato.
 My friends rave about their main course selections as well.